kmh11/blog/_posts/2019-06-26-replit-xss.md

 }, 200);
 </script>
 ```
 I contacted the repl.it team on Discord, and after waiting a bit, I got a reply and it was forwarded over to the engineering team.
 Now, according to their [security page](https://repl.it/site/docs/misc/security), they "work with you to fix the issue and then we will credit you on our blog."
-After the initial report, they gave me a year long free "hacker" plan, and I didn't hear from them again.
+After the initial report, they gave me a year-long free "hacker" plan, and I didn't hear from them again.

 I noticed a bit later that they pushed a "fix" to the issue by redirecting from